alkalir/EmbeddedSystemsUnivaq_VHDL/Task5/README.md

 - A **Hello World** application over UART or an **LED blinking** via GPIO is a sufficient test case.
 - You must **synthesize** the design and **generate the bitstream** before running the application.
 - Ensure that the MicroBlaze system includes all required components for boot and debug (e.g., Local Memory Bus, MDM, etc.).
+- If you are using a version of Vitis newer than 2022, there is the possibility that Vitis has a new interface that is not anymore based on Eclipse.
+Indeed, they started migrating the Vitis tool toward Visual Studio Code base interface.
+If that is your case, please consider the following points:
+  - Conceptually, the flow is exactly the same between the Eclipse-based flow and Code-based flow
+  - There can be slightly little variation.
+To get them, please observe also this guide: https://github.com/Xilinx/Vitis-Tutorials/tree/2024.1/Embedded_Software/Getting_Started
+  - Please note that the main guide is still the one from Digilent, and this one from Xilinx serves only to support in migration toward a new tool.

 ---

 ### TODO

 Design and implement a MicroBlaze-based system and develop an application that uses the peripherals you've integrated (i.e., print a message over UART, use push button and blink LED using GPIO).
 Verify the system by observing correct application behavior.